dvdmtw98/notes/My Vault/Software Engineering/DevOps/GitHub Actions/GitHub Action Usage.md

 Variable Name: `GITHUB_WORKSPACE`

 The same directory is also used by the checkout action
-Before checkout clones a repo the content of working directory is cleared
+Before the checkout action, clones a repo the content of working directory is cleared

 ### Docker Actions